-Specific Challenge: new synergies between the distant communities of environmental modelling, advanced sensor research, social sciences, and artificial intelligence can lead to radically new approaches to creating and using dynamic models of the environment, including predictive modelling and scenario testing and tracking.
-The ultimate vision is to use the fusion and analysis of this rich, dynamic data coming from a variety of sensing modalities and their characteristic locations to build a deeper understanding of the socioenvironmental inter-relationships, for example, by testing and validating complex theoretical models.
+Specific Challenge: new synergies between the distant disciplines of environmental modelling, advanced sensor research, social sciences, and Artificial Intelligence can lead to radically new approaches for creating and using dynamic models of the environment, including predictive modelling, scenario testing and real-time tracking.
+The ultimate goal is to build a systemic understanding of the socio-environmental inter-relationships, for instance to regulate or design policies and incentives for environmental sustainability and to track their effectiveness over time and to provide intelligible options for adjusting them.

-Scope: Proposals are expected to have their main focus in only one of the following subtopics:
+Scope: Proposals are expected to have their main focus in only one of the following sub-topics:

-a. new techniques for creating and using dynamic models of environmental evolution that combine, analyse and interpret data provided by in-situ sensing technologies with satellite remote sensing/earth observation and other environmental data sources, including human behaviour and gender differences, and economics and social sciences.
-The focus is on a better understanding of the interplay dynamics of natural and societal systems, for example on how policies and economics modelling predict human behaviours' impact on the environment, how social norms interact with the environment evolution and exploitation, or how the decisions based on changes in the environment in turn affect the state of the natural environment and vice-versa.
+a. new techniques for modelling and predicting social/environmental evolution across different temporal and spatial scales.
+These will combine, analyse and interpret data from insitu and remote (e.g., satellite) sensing technologies, other public data sources (e.g., historical data, planning documents, legislation), and data or models/theories from human behaviour (including gender differences), economics and the social sciences by making recourse to advanced artificial intelligence techniques, if/as needed.
+The focus is on modelling and tracking of the interplay between natural and societal systems, for example on how policies and economics modelling predict human behaviours' impact on the environment, how explicit or implicit incentives and social norms interact with the environment's evolution and exploitation, how real-time environmental awareness and intelligence can improve behaviour towards more sustainability, or how the decisions based on changes in the environment in turn affect the state of the natural environment.

 b. radically novel approaches to resilient, reliable and environmentally responsible in-situ monitoring.
 In-situ sensing technologies (physical, chemical, biological, behavioural) for environmental monitoring, in particular favouring sensors for parameters and environments that are currently under-sampled but at the same time critical for improving predictive models for understanding environmental processes.
-Proposals should look for ground-breaking concepts of affordable sensor deployment, spanning maintenance, communication and retrieval, possibly based on concepts like self-deployment, self-awareness, self-repair and controlled decomposition; or using new concepts from micro-robots to optimise sensing or increase monitoring frequency.
-Advanced research on the networking aspects is not addressing the topic.
+Proposals should look for ground-breaking concepts of affordable sensor design and deployment, maintenance, retrieval and/or recycling based on concepts such as self-deployment, self-awareness, adaptation, artificial evolution, self-repair and controlled decomposition; or using edge computing, distributed Artificial Intelligence or new concepts from micro-robotics to optimise sensing or monitoring frequency.
+Advanced research on the networking aspects is not addressing this sub-topic.

 Projects are to focus on one or a few critical resources (e.g., water, air) and to establish fundamental advances on the most critical challenges that will underpin a step improvement in monitoring, analysis and management of important social/environmental processes for improving quality of life and environmental sustainability (possibly including aspects of waste, noise, ...).
-Citizen involvement, for example for prioritizing resource challenges, data collection, raising awareness towards environmental issues or better understanding of behavioural change in relation to environmental sustainability, is encouraged, in line with the discussion on Responsible Research and Innovation (RRI) in the introduction to this FET work programme.
-The collected and simulated data should adhere to the FAIR data principle and be compliant with European Standards.
+Citizen involvement, for example for prioritizing resource challenges, data collection, raising awareness towards environmental issues or better understanding of behavioural change in relation to environmental sustainability, is encouraged, in line with the discussion on Responsible Research and Innovation (RRI) in the introduction of the FET part of the work programme.
+The collected and simulated data should adhere to the FAIR data principle and, where relevant, be compliant with European Standards.

-&lt;sup>23 This topic is part of the European Innovation Council (EIC) Enhanced Pilot (Horizon 2020, 2019-2020).
+&lt;sup>24 This topic is part of the European Innovation Council (EIC) Enhanced Pilot (Horizon 2020, 2019-2020).
 This topic and the associated call conditions are included in this work programme section for information only.
 Only the 2020 FET-Proactive topics as included in the work programme section on Future and Emerging Technologies (FET) have legal value.